YousefSedik/Dot-Courses/README.md

 ## Features

-- You Easily serch for a course using it's name, content, decription.
+- You easily search for a course using it's name, content, description.
-- You Can Request To be an Instructor and start uploading courses for public users.
+- You can add rates, get certificates upon finishing the course exams.

 ## Tech